rakeshv24/flow_state_estimation/README.md

 # Active Perception Framework for Flow State Estimation in Autonomous Underwater Vehicles

-## Introduction
+## Overview

-In this project, we've developed an advanced Rao-Blackwellized Particle Filter (RBPF) framework designed to significantly enhance the precision of flow state estimation and vehicle localization in dynamic environments.
-Our framework features the integration of two sophisticated methodologies:
+In this project, we've developed an advanced Rao-Blackwellized Particle Filter (RBPF) framework designed to enhance the precision of flow state estimation and vehicle localization in dynamic environments.
+Our approach draws upon and expands the foundational work presented by [Chang et al. 2022](https://ieeexplore.ieee.org/abstract/document/9679478).

 ### Approaches